RvSpectML/RISE_NEID_pipeline/README.md

 └── work
 ```

 2a.
-Clone the snakemake pipeline codes and rename the folder to shared
+Clone the snakemake pipeline codes and rename the folder to shared.
+(For now, you need to checkout dev-dshao branch, but that should be removed once its tested and merged.)
 ```
 $ git clone git@github.com:RvSpectML/RISE_NEID_pipeline.git
 $ mv RISE_NEID_pipeline shared
+$ cd shared
+$ git checkout dev-dshao
+$ cd ..
 ```

 2b.
 Clone the NeidSolarScripts codes
 ```
 $ git clone git@github.com:RvSpectML/NeidSolarScripts.jl.git
 ```

 2c.
 Instantiate the NeidSolarScripts project.
 (I temporarily commented out Rcall on RoarCollab as R has not been installed there)

 ```